samirmenon/sUtil/README.txt

 sUtil is a collection of useful utility classes and functions, collected together in a header-only library.
 Simply include the files and use them.
 No linking required.

+Examples:

 To see example code for the different header files, look at the tests in applications-linux.

+You may run the tests using:
+$ cd applications-linux/sutil_test
+$ make release
+$ ./sutil_test 0

 Supported Platforms: